-Currently I work as a Production Manager (Randy Blue), Director, Photographer, and a Porn Columnist for the XXX Industry.
+For the past 10 years I worked as a Production Manager (Randy Blue), Director, Photographer, and a Porn Columnist for the XXX Industry.
 These are all behind the scenes jobs in the world of porn… I'm guy in the industry who stays dressed and remains unseen but, who is always there.
 I have a different view point of the adult industry than many people- somewhat bland and often jaded.
 I consider myself the outsider looking in on both the fans and the stars of gay porn.
 Sometimes my lack of enthusiasm provides new ways to look at porn and sometimes it is just me being uninteresting.

 I started the Starrfucker Blog in 2005 as just a side gig.
 I am just another constantly struggling artist living in Los Angeles.
 My goal however was to stray away from the norm of the hundreds of other porn blogs.
 Of course I was going to throw at you some affiliate links however, I was always selective about what I posted and did so with a good reason.
 Unlike John Q. Perv publishing his blog in the backwoods of Kansas (no offense Kansas); I had real access to the porn industry and do work on adult sets every week.
 Again, nothing glamorous… I am just the guy who picks up the used condoms scattered around the set, the guy who lies on his back holding a spotlight on a model’s plugged hole, the guy who… well, you get the idea.